cobalthq/cobalt-product-public-docs/content/en/Getting started/customize-report.md

 ---

 {{% pageinfo %}}
-This feature may be limited to subscribers with specific [PtaaS Tiers](https://cobaltio.zendesk.com/hc/en-us/articles/4408839706132-Cobalt-PtaaS-Tiers).
+This feature may be limited to subscribers with a specific {{% ptaas-tier %}}.
 {{% /pageinfo %}}

 You can simplify what's included in your pentest reports.
 This page describes available pentest